 Fatal Accidents

-As the number of accidents and flights will vary each year, accident rates are more relevant than reviewing the number of accidents per year when analyzing trends.
+As the number of accidents and flights will vary each year, accident rates are more relevant than reviewing the number of accidents per year when analysing trends.

 The rate of fatal accidents is steadily decreasing over time